twneale/tater/README.md

 tater
 =====

-A tokenizer and basic "smart objects" AST-building base classes
+A tokenizer and basic "smart objects" AST-building base classes.